connorshea/mdn-compat-data-explorer/README.md

 This is a Rails app that lets the user explore the browser compatibility data that MDN is collecting in [the `mdn-browser-compat-data` repo](https://github.com/mdn/browser-compat-data).

-This is a Work In Progress and may end up going nowhere, we'll see :)

 Some ideas:

 - See a list of features supported per-browser.